 RANIBIZUMAB - INTRAOCULAR

 COMMON BRAND NAME(S): Lucentis

 Dosage is based on your medical condition and response to treatment.
 This medication is usually given once a month or as directed by your doctor.
-If you are not able to have monthly injections, your doctor may change your schedule after the first few injections to once every 3 months.

 Use this medication regularly to get the most benefit from it.

 Tell your doctor if your condition does not improve or if it worsens.

 Lucentis User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration